gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2018-02-12-open-humans-whats-next.markdown

 Let's just think of a simple example: Everyone can pay Twitter to get access to their firehose of data or just scrape tweets for keywords from the web.
 But who but *Open Humans* can offer potential access to 200 or more full Twitter archives that are available right now?
 And more importantly, who offers the possibility to get in touch with these people and as such a way to get additional metadata and consent them?
 The same is true for virtually all kinds of social media data and many other data types. **Humans are more than their bodies, and *Open Humans* should reflect this**.

-So this is what's next for *Open Humans*: Creating an ecosystem that enables the largest possible number of people to do research; that collects and enables the re-use of the most diverse set of data; and that brings together participants and researchers from all disciplines and walks of life – informing each other and creating the most interesting research.
+So this is what's next for <i>Open Humans</i>: Creating an ecosystem that enables the largest possible number of people to do research; that collects and enables the re-use of the most diverse set of data; and that brings together participants and researchers from all disciplines and walks of life – informing each other and creating the most interesting research.